-The postnatal period is a time when women are vulnerable to depression and/or relapse of previous psychiatric illness.
-Although many women experience passing feelings of "baby blues" in the 3-14 days after giving birth, about 10 to 20 percent of women become clinically depressed during this period.
+Balance providers are dedicated to helping you determine the appropriate treatment that will help alleviate symptoms and help you feel better.
 A common symptom of post-partum depression is anxiety.
 Women may worry that they are not doing a good enough job in caring for the baby.
 These symptoms can worsen to the point of impairing a woman's ability to care for herself or the baby.
 We can help a woman manage these symptoms.
-In extreme cases, a woman may lose touch with reality, for example hearing voices or believing the baby would be better off dead.
-This is an emergency and requires immediate treatment and possible hospitalization.

 Center for Women's Mental Health - Harvard and Mass General Hospital